bablokb/christmas-pyramid/doc/electronics.md

 enough.
 Something like the Pico should be fine.
 Depending on your setup, you need

-  - motor: 4 pins
+  - motor: 4 IO-pins
-  - LEDs: 0-3 pins
+  - LEDs: 0-3 IO-pins
-  - DFPlayer: 2+2 pins
+  - DFPlayer: 2 UART pins
-  - Buttons: 3 pins
+  - Buttons: 3 IO pins

-Since the DFPlayer provides two IOs, the remaining three buttons will control the turntable speed and pause the audio.
+Since the DFPlayer provides two IOs, the IOs for the three buttons will control the turntable speed (slower/faster) and pause the audio.
 If you want to control more functions, you need more.

 This project uses the Lolin-S2 Mini.
 It provides many pins on a small footprint.
 As an added bonus, it could act as a webserver to enable